Casper College, Department of Workforce Services and NCSD host spring job fair

-Clad in a tucked-in collared shirt and slacks, Seth Clingan filled out his very first application: a part time position at Johnny J’s Diner.
+Clad in a tucked-in collared shirt and slacks, Seth Clingan filled out his very first job application: a part-time position at Johnny J’s Diner.

 He joined dozens of other job hunters at Casper College's spring job fair Tuesday morning.
 Some 70 businesses, many of them local, had set up booths there.